The global livestock sector today faces a significant challenge: how to continue contributing to the

-WHAT IS IT?
-The ISL Guide offers a structured, flexible, web-based approach to “guide” project teams to embed environmental objectives into livestock projects.
-This inaugural version of the guide focuses on environmental aspects of sustainability and is based on the identification of seven principles of environmental sustainability in livestock production and processing.
-Drawing on these principles, the guide provides practical advice for six categories of livestock farming systems.
-The guide also links to resources and tools from partners that provide more detailed guidance on designing, implementing, and measuring environmental interventions in livestock projects.
-Over time, the guide will be expanded to include recommendations addressing the public health and equity dimensions of sustainability.
+The ISL Guide offers a structured, flexible, web-based approach to “guide” project teams to embed sustainable development objectives into livestock projects.
+The guide focuses on environmental and animal health aspects of sustainability and is based on the identification of a total of fourteen principles of sustainability in production and processing: environmental (seven principles) and animal health (seven principles).
+Drawing on these principles, the guide provides practical advice for developing projects in six common livestock production systems, or contexts, found globally.
+The guide also links to resources and tools from partners that provide more detailed guidance on designing, implementing, and measuring environmental or animal health interventions in livestock projects.
+The guide will be expanded to include recommendations addressing the equity dimension of sustainability.

-WHERE IS IT APPLICABLE?
 The ISL Guide is relevant globally and includes guidance for each of the world’s major livestock systems and broad livestock operations objectives and interventions.
-It can be accessed with an internet connection from anywhere in the world and offers downloadable PDFs to be printed and used offline.
+It can be accessed with an internet connection from anywhere in the world and offers downloadable PDFs to print and use offline.
 The below figure illustrates how the ISL Guide can be used at different stages of the project’s cycle.

 Why create an account with the ISL Guide?

 Creating an account will allow you to save one or multiple reports that can be consulted on subsequent sessions.
 This may be useful for projects that have more than one context, object, or intervention that could make use of multiple sets of guidance.
 If you do not create an account, be advised that your report(s) will not be saved once you close your browser window.